-Enjoy the luck o’ the Irish with the fresh, minty flavor of this Vegan Shamrock Shake recipe.
-It’s made healthy with nutritious ingredients, like bananas.
-And this DIY Shamrock Shake is made rich and creamy thanks to avocados!
-Get ready to dance a jig this St. Patrick’s Day!
+Enjoy the luck o’ the Irish with the fresh, minty flavor of this vegan shamrock shake recipe.
+It’s made healthy with nutritious ingredients, like bananas and avocados.

-The nice thing about this Vegan Shamrock Shake is, it’s a great detox after a night of partying.
-In other words, if you’re a little hung over on March 18, this Vegan Shamrock Shake can help!
+The nice thing about this vegan shamrock smoothie is, it’s a great detox after a night of partying.
+In other words, if you’re a little hungover on March 18, this shamrock shake can help!

 How to Make Vegan Shamrock Shakes

 - Pulse the spinach, bananas, avocado, almond milk, and mint in a blender until smooth.

 - Add some ice to make a thick, creamy (optional, but recommended).

 - Garnish with cacao nibs and additional mint leaves or even some coconut whipped topping.

 Most smoothies are best when consumed right away.
 If you need to store it, cover the top and keep it in the fridge for up to several hours.
 You will want to stir it before consuming it.
 You can blend it again with added ice to create a thicker texture.